Welcome to Dr Kirk’s Cross-Cultural Consultancy

 Understanding your client is vital, whether you are negotiating a business deal or taking part in a meeting with people from another country, and sometimes from another continent with different cultural and linguistic backgrounds.
 Increasingly British institutions and companies are working with people whose first language is not English.

-Dr. Junying Jeanie Kirk (PhD, MLitt, MBA, MA, BA) has worked as a cultural consultant for a number of years, along with a very satisfying freelance career as a professional interpreter and translator.
+Dr. Junying Jeanie Kirk (PhD, MLitt, MBA, MA, BA) has worked as a cultural consultant for a number of years.
 She works extensively with public and private clients, in legal proceedings and business negotiations.
 She travels frequently within the UK and in the Far East to provide high quality cross-cultural training and consultancy.

 She has been fondly called a “Multi Cultural Icon’ by an American author because of her comprehensive knowledge and expertise in cross-cultural communications.
-She has published internationally on the cultural differences between the East and the West and vice versa.
+She has published internationally on the cultural differences between the East and the West.
 Her findings on cultural identity, cultural adaptations and other culture related issues have been reported by the Guardian, The Times Higher Education and other influential media platforms.

 Cross-Cultural Consultancy & International Partnerships

 Together with her business clients, Junying designs and delivers a range of workshops and training courses on doing businesses with Chinese-speaking partners, as well as training Chinese business people for UK companies, in order for them to familiarise with the British culture.
-In recent years, she has been providing annual cultural awareness training to groups of Chinese managers and engineers to a large UK company (bought by Chinese owners), as well as on-site training for the company’s British managers.
+In recent years, she has been providing annual cultural awareness training to groups of Chinese managers and engineers to a large UK company (bought by Chinese owners), as well as on-site training for the company’s British managers, from senior management to engineers and administrators.
 These training courses are tailor-made, covering many aspects of Chinese and British Cultures and Society, and how British people behave differently from the Chinese counterparts.

 A Note on Chinese & English Translation